ramenspazz/Ising_Model_python/README.md

 Then run ```conda activate PY10``` to activate the installed enviroment, then finally run ```python -O Project_files/main.py``` and the program should start...
 Or... start it from the included jupyter notebook (do not reccomend).

-# Instructions if you are use Windows and are not UNIX shy
+# Instructions if you are using Windows and are not UNIX shy
 The truly easiet way to do this on windows is to run the WSL2.0 tools for Windows.
 LINK: https://docs.microsoft.com/en-us/windows/wsl/install.
 Then use the WSL terminal to run the UNIX and UNIX like systems commands.
 If you are a glutton for punishment and enjoy exercises in futility, read on.

-# Instructions if you use Windows and are UNIX shy, unfortunate
+# Instructions if you using Windows and are UNIX shy, unfortunate

 Download miniconda from the https://docs.conda.io/en/latest/miniconda.html.